MustardOS/mustardos.github.io/emulators/pico8.md

 ## PICO-8 Emulator Files

-Starting with muOS v10.
 Native PICO-8 is now supported!
 The files required to run PICO-8 natively are stored on SD1 in the /MUOS/emulator/pico8 folder.
 In order to use native PICO-8 you'll need to place your own purchased binaries in there.
 You will need a copy of the following files from the **Raspberry Pi** version: